-Face/Off: 10 Behind-The-Scenes Facts About The Nicolas Cage And John Travolta Movie
+Face/Off: 11 Behind-The-Scenes Facts About The Nicolas Cage And John Travolta Movie

-Of all the classic action movies to come out of the 1990s (or any decade, really), Face/Off is one of the few that can genuinely be described as one of a kind.
-Outside of its astonishingly inventive concept (FBI agent John Travolta literally switches faces with the notorious terrorist who killed his son, played by Nicolas Cage at his most unplugged), it invokes an aura of dizzying, unfiltered absurdity that has rarely been done in such a compelling and advantageous fashion.
+Of all the best action movies to come out of the 1990s (or any decade, really), Face/Off is one of the few that can genuinely be described as one of a kind, which is why it is still as fascinating now - as it celebrates its 25th anniversary - as ever.
+Outside of its astonishingly inventive concept (FBI agent John Travolta literally switches faces with the notorious terrorist who killed his son, played by Nicolas Cage in one of his most unplugged performances), it invokes an aura of dizzying, unfiltered absurdity that has rarely been done in such a compelling and advantageous fashion.
 Yet, if you think the movie itself is cuckoo (and rightfully so), you should hear some of the behind the scenes facts about its production.

 For instance, I cannot think of a better title (or more appropriate construction of said title) for this 1997 thriller, from the legendary action director John Woo, than Face/Off, but that was almost changed.
-Plus, I think most would agree that John Travolta and Nicolas Cage as vehemently polar opposite enemies is a near-perfect pairing, but they were not the first choices to lead the film.
-In fact, one original casting hopeful passed on the film after learning it had a much different plot than the title led him to believe.
+Plus, I think most would agree that Travolta and Cage as vehemently polar opposite enemies is a near-perfect pairing, but they were reportedly not the first choices to lead the film.
+Those are just a couple of the bits of trivia that we’ll get into about the movie below.

-Who was this actor, what did he initially assume the movie was about, and just how is Adam Wingard possibly going to top a film already so gloriously over-the-top like this when he directs the recently announced follow-up?
-We can confidently answer two out of those three questions, and many others, about the making of Face/Off in the following collection of 10 trivia bits, including a glimpse into the film’s almost “future.”
+Nicolas Cage And John Travolta Observed Each Other While Filming To Better Inform Their Performances

+While I may have claimed in the introduction above that Nicolas Cage gives one of his most unplugged performances in Face/Off, you really only get a limited amount of “Cage Rage” as he spends most of his time playing John Travolta’s character, Sean Archer.
+One method that both actors used to figure out how to act like each other was, simply, by watching each other act.
+In an interview published online by ScreenSlam, gives a specific example that we have annotate below:

 Face/Off Was Originally Set In The Future

-Let’s face it: the idea of John Travolta’s Sean Archer taking on the resemblance of Nicolas Cage as Castor Troy is a bit far fetched, especially in 1997.
-A cutting-edge, temporary facial transplant procedure with such virtually seamless results sounds like it would have to exist something like, 100 years down the road.
+Let’s face it: the idea of John Travolta’s Sean Archer taking on the resemblance of Nicolas Cage as Castor Troy is a bit far-fetched, especially in 1997.
+A cutting-edge, temporary facial transplant procedure with such virtually seamless results sounds like it would have to exist, something like, 100 years down the road.
 As it turns out, that was the original plan.

 Following the news of its upcoming sequel, ShortList conducted a thorough inside-look into the making of Face/Off and revealed that writers Michael Colleary and Mike Werb’s original draft was set in a future with flying cars and such to justify the otherwise improbable face-swap.
 However, when John Woo signed on to direct, he opted to modernize the story in order to focus on its more psychological and emotional elements, leaving much of the futuristic ideas in the prison set design.

-Paramount Originally Wanted To Remove The Slash In The Title
+Paramount Wanted To Remove The Slash In The Title

 I honestly think it was for the best that Michael Colleary and Mike Werb had to abandon much of their futuristic ideas for Face/Off.
 However, there was one developmental dispute that the screenwriters, thankfully, won.